Faial Island: Physical geography

-The mineral fayalite is named for this island, having been first identified and described here in 1840.
+The mineral fayalite is named for this island, having been first identified and described there in 1840.
 It is an iron-rich expression within the olivine family.

 Climate

 Faial has a humid subtropical climate with some Mediterranean influences, oceanic at higher altitudes.
 Average temperature is around 17–18 C, 20 C at daytime and 15 C at nighttime.
-It has very mild winters for its latitude, in part due to its location in the mid-Atlantic Ocean and infuence from the Gulf Stream, averaging 14 C in its coldest month, February, and frosts never occur other than at high altitude.
+It has very mild winters for its latitude, in part due to its location in the mid-Atlantic Ocean and influence from the Gulf Stream, averaging 14 C in its coldest month, February, and frosts never occur other than at high altitude.
 For comparison, Ocean City, Maryland, at a similar latitude, is 11.4 C colder in its coldest month, averaging only 2.6 C. Summers are warm and relatively dry.
 Temperatures are moderated year-round, never too hot or too cold, daily temperatures are also moderated, with only 5 C difference between highs and lows.
 Average relative humidity remains high at around 80% and insolation is relatively low with around 1800–1900 hours of annual sunshine, similar to locations in coastal northwestern Europe such as Nantes, France, although the sun is stronger in Faial because of its lower latitude.
 Precipitation is plentiful especially in the winter months, averaging 1000 mm annually.
-At higher altitudes (e.g. Caldeira Volcano) temperatures are cooler, precipitation and humidity are increasingly higher and fog is very common.
+At higher altitudes (e.g. Caldeira Volcano) temperatures are cooler, precipitation and humidity are increasingly higher, and fog is very common.